 The poster should include a statement of the idea investigated, a description of the method or approach used, findings or progress to date, and a summary.

 - Should be no larger than 40 inches x 32 inches.

 - Should be attached on a foam board and ready to display on the provided easels.

-PLEASE NOTE: The Shackouls Honors College does not provide foam board for mounting posters.
-You should check with your department for reusable boards or purchase foam board at Chalet or other framing shops.
-You do not need to pay for mounting, you may clip or tack your poster to the foam board.
+PLEASE NOTE: The Shackouls Honors College does not provide foam boards for mounting posters.
+You should check with your department for reusable boards or purchase a foam board at Chalet or other framing shops.
+You do not need to pay for mounting, you may clip or tack your poster to the board.